 We love Arizona for many reasons: the saguaro cactus in Tucson, the wonderful college town of Flagstaff, the sublime Grand Canyon, and the beauty of the Painted Desert.
 Not to mention the beautiful sunshine, especially in the winter when much of the United States is shoveling snow or salting sidewalks.

-But it took us months of online research and two trips to the area to figure out both the best skating paths and the most desirable communities to visit for our Arizona Inline Skating Adventure.
-The result is a five-day skating tour (bicycles are welcome) with up to 126 miles of skating (if you choose the long route each day), the ability to rarely get in a van shuttle thanks to the network of connected trails, and stays in what we consider the two best cities in the Phoenix metro area.
+But it took us months of online research and two trips to the area to figure out both the best paths and the most desirable communities to visit for our Arizona Inline Skating & Biking Adventure.
+The result is a five-day skating and biking tour with up to 126 miles (if you choose the long route each day), the ability to rarely get in a van shuttle thanks to the network of connected trails, and stays in what we consider the two best cities in the Phoenix metro area.

 We start in the city of Tempe, home to Arizona State University and, as such, a true college town with a vibrant restaurant scene, hopping night life, and tan and fit population of young folks exercising on the local trails.
 And the trails are excellent.
 We skate on the Rio Salado bike path along Lake Tempe on Day One and then skate from Tempe to Gilbert to Mesa on a network of canal paths on Day Two, passing mostly through rural areas.
 Our hotel is right in the heart of town with easy access to the trails and the nightlife.

 On Day Three we skate from Tempe to Scottsdale.
 Scottsdale is one of the wealthiest cities in the area and the green parks and golf courses along the trails reveal this.
 It also, along with Tempe, is one of only three Gold Level bicycle-friendly communities in Arizona as designated by the League of American Bicyclists.
 What’s more, 43% of the city land is designated as Open Space.